dnaeon/dnaeon.github.io/_posts/2020-03-29-install-and-configure-k8s-on-arch-linux.md

 control-plane nodes in the cluster.
 For that purpose we will use an [HAProxy](http://www.haproxy.org) load-balancer.

+Note that the HAProxy service we are setting up in this part of the documentation is actually running on a separate system, outside of the Kubernetes cluster.

 You can read more about setting up [HAProxy on Arch Linux](https://wiki.archlinux.org/index.php/HAproxy) and the official site of HAProxy as well.